flashjdn/TurnUp-frontend/README.md

 ### Installation

-Before starting, you'll need to clone and start a server with [final-project_front-end-slack-ops](https://github.com/SchoolOfCode/final-project_back-end-slack-ops).
+Before executing the steps below, you'll need to clone and start a server from [final-project_back-end-slack-ops](https://github.com/SchoolOfCode/final-project_back-end-slack-ops).
 This is a step by step guide that will tell you how to get the development environment up and running.

 ```